ryryry-3302/CS50WebFinalProject/README.md

 Using Javascript to fetch dynamically and update daily quotes source from Zenquote's free api, through my own cors-anywhere server hosted on heroku.

+# Applications

+## Task manager
+Using django models to seamlessly create task in the sql database.
+Users can edit, finish and review previous completed tasks.

+## Flip cards
+Users are able to create their own digital flip cards to aid in revising and memorising new words, science definitions and jargon.

+## Pomodoro timer
+## Exam Scheduler